 My visceral reaction had nothing to do with the movie, but it spoke volumes of my perspective.
 Like Elaine, I saw grace and ran the other way.
 Learning to love and be easy with yourself is rarely taught or implied.

 Instead, some of us are taught the way to achieve acceptance is through perfection.

 The further away from the ideal we get, the sadder we get.
 Sometimes that sadness turns into anger.
 For some, it can be depression and guilt.

-Yet, there’s a tool available to all of us when fail miserably at being perfect.
+Yet, there’s a tool available to all of us when we fail miserably at being perfect.

-Grace isn’t something bestowed, in the sense it’s only for the select few.
-When you look at the definition, it’s easy to see grace is something we all can choose, accept and share.
+Grace isn’t something bestowed in a sense; it’s only for the select few.
+When you look at the definition, it’s easy to see grace is something we all can choose, accept, and share.

-I’m glad I gave “Bridget Jones’s Baby”, 3 stars.
+I’m glad I gave “Bridget Jones’s Baby” 3 stars.
 I might go back and give it 4.
-It’s not often a silly little movie can give birth to a brand-new outlook.
+It’s not often a silly little movie that can give birth to a brand-new outlook.

 Source: Grace / Merriam-Webster

 It sounds like you worked through a lot of personal stuff while contemplating how many stars to rate this film.
 I liked it for what it was, a story of a woman who at her heart wanted love and in a strange way found the ideally imperfect man for her imperfect self (no spoilers in case anyone reading hasn’t seen it yet!)